 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 8, 2017, at 11:59 pm.
-More information about position papers will be found on page 3 of each Background Guide.
+However, delegates who wish to be considered for an award must submit their position papers by February 7th, 2020, at 23:59 PST.
+More information about position papers can be found on page 3 of the Background Guide.

 You can contact the Director at email@example.com.
 Any questions regarding the committee or its debate procedures will be answered by email.
 Position papers must also be submitted to this address.